tailwind/engineering-blog-posts/2-what-is-a-mutation-observer-and-when-to-use-it/README.md

 ...then the `onCaptionChange` handler defined above won't be triggered, because the user isn't editing the caption directly.
 In general, `onchange` handlers are not triggered when an element is programmatically changed, but rather when the user interacts with the element.
 When a Tailwind member selects a hashtag, we programmatically insert it into the post caption, so the `onCaptionChange` has no opportunity to fire.

-What we need is something that will allow us to listen for *any* changes to the post caption, regardless of whether those changes come from the user typing a caption or selecting a hashtag.
+What we need is something that will allow us to listen for *any* changes to the post caption, regardless of whether those changes come from the user typing in the caption or selecting a hashtag.

 ### Enter the `MutationObserver`